Japan releases video of ship collision involving Fisheries Agency and North Korean trawler | The Japan Times

-The government released video footage Friday showing last week’s collision between a Japanese Fisheries Agency patrol ship and a North Korean fishing vessel.
+The government released video footage Friday showing last week’s collision between a Fisheries Agency patrol ship and a North Korean fishing vessel in an effort to demonstrate that Japan took appropriate action.

+The 13-minute video shows that the North Korean vessel sank after colliding with the Fisheries Agency patrol ship, the Okuni, on Oct.
+7 off Ishikawa Prefecture in the Sea of Japan, conflicting with a claim by Pyongyang that Japan deliberately sank the fishing vessel.

+The Okuni directed a water cannon at the North Korean vessel after it failed to comply with a warning to leave the waters in Japan’s exclusive economic zone, the footage shows.

 “We released (the footage) in the public interest in order to inform people that we are conducting enforcement operations appropriately,” agency official Takashi Koya said at a news conference.